 Why take Amtrak’s California Zephyr?

-Taking Amtrak is a convenient and relaxing way to travel with many scenic views.
+Taking Amtrak is convenient and is a relaxing way to travel with many scenic views.

-Many of the train’s stops are in the downtown areas of their communities, unlike airports.
+Unlike airports, many Amtrak stops are in the downtown areas of their communities.
 Plus, it serves many small communities without access to airports or other transportation, so Amtrak’s California Zephyr and its connecting services are essential to the USA transportation system.

 Amtrak’s California Zephyr Quick FAQs

-- The Zepher going East is number 6, and number 5 going West.
+The Zephyr going East is number 6, and the number 5 going West.

-- This train does not have WiFi, and there are spots along the route without a cell signal.
+This train does not have WiFi, and spots along the route are without a cell signal.

 Boarding Amtrak’s California Zephyr